 What Platforms does Dashlane support?

 Dashlane supports a wide range of platforms and browsers.
 Dashlane has a standalone app for Windows, Mac, Linux, Android, and iOS.
-And similarly, Dashlane has browser extension for Firefox, Chrome, Safari, Microsoft Edge, and Internet Explorer.
+And similarly, Dashlane has a browser extension for Firefox, Chrome, Safari, Microsoft Edge, and Internet Explorer.

 Dashlane Security Review 2019: Is Dashlane Safe and Secure to use?